 And that vision still exists today.
-Thanks to the movie industry and the thousands of movies that followed, there will always be people who feel the word hypnotism is mind control, against their religion and is used only on the weak minded.
+Thanks to the movie industry and the thousands of movies that followed, there will always be people who feel the word hypnosis is mind control, against their religion and is used only on the weak minded.
 Today, if you were to ask anyone where they got the idea that hypnosis was mind control, every single person will tell you it was because of what they saw in the movies.

 You were "mesmerized" by that person's beauty.
 He has a very "hypnotic" voice.
 The kids were so "focused" on the TV show that they didn't even hear me calling to them.
 Three words that all mean the same thing.

-Meditators get into this state of mind by focusing only on one object in the room, on one sound or on one particular thought.
+Meditators get into this state of relaxation by focusing only on one object in the room, on one sound or on one particular thought.
 Then they give themselves the right words that can make them a better person.

 Professional sports players have this state of focus, but they call it being "in the zone."
 Their coach was the guide that got them to put themselves in that zone.
 He chose the right moment to say the right words which got them to focus on the job at hand, and most importantly, to not be distracted by the cheerleaders dancing and the crowd screaming and jumping up and down so that they can optimize their talents.
 Does that make the coach a svengali?
 Did he control their minds?
 Is his process against anyone's religion?
 Are his players weak minded?

 And regardless of what the coach tells his players, it's ultimately up to each player to accept what the coach tells them or to ignore him and to also focus on the crowd.
 If the players accept what the coach is telling them, then they'll do better at the game.